-What you need to know before your start shopping.
+What you need to know before you start purchasing cannabis:

-The federal Cannabis Act sets the legal age of cannabis possession in Canada at 18 years but grants the authority for provinces and territories to raise the legal age.
+The federal Cannabis Act sets the legal age of cannabis possession in Canada at 18 years.
+Still, it grants the authority for provinces and territories to raise the legal age.
 In Ontario, the legal age of cannabis possession and consumption is 19 years or older, which aligns with the province’s legal age for alcohol use.

 Legal Forms of Purchasable Cannabis